The Senate's Latest Health Bill Leaves 22 Million Uninsured

 The report analyzed an updated version of the bill which includes additional funding for opioid recovery programs and out-of-pocket expenses.
 But the CBO did not factor in a version of an amendment first proposed by Sen. Ted Cruz which would allow Americans to purchase cheaper health insurance plans with fewer offerings.
 Those opposing that amendment argued it would increase health care costs for the sick.

 The CBO report found that passing the health bill would reduce the federal deficit by $473 billion over the next decade.
 A large portion of those savings would come from Medicaid spending reductions, according to the CBO.
+The bill would stop the federal funding allowing states to expand Medicaid programs by 2024.

+By 2018, an additional 15 million people would be uninsured than the number under current law, a number that would climb to 19 million before reaching 22 million in 2026.

 The CBO's findings are similar to the office's report issued for the first version of the bill, which it also said would result in an additional 22 million people losing their insurance by 2026.
 That bill was met with opposition from several Republicans, and leadership went back and revised the proposal.